ksu-hmi/PySickleCell/Project roadmap.md

     3.https://github.com/Mahsalo/Cell-Detection-Deep-Learning.git
     4.https://github.com/nuilewis/sickler.git.

--[] Attempt any codes.
+-[X] Attempt any codes.

 ***
 Sprint #2: Checkmarks when completed
 ***

--[] Each member in a team should make updates in repository.
+-[X] Each member in a team should make updates in repository.

 -[]Add commit messages, explaining the changes or updates made.